facebook/fbthrift/thrift/doc/cpp/cpp2.md

   to prevent large allocations of memory.

-* Allows true zero-copy from client to server and back using IOBufs (vs. previously generated code that used std::string for binary type).
+* Allows true zero-copy from client to server and back using IOBufs (vs. previous generated code that used std::string for binary type).

 * It's about 4x as fast as NonblockingServer in our load tests (`perf/cpp`) for small requests.
 Latency is also much improved